Man Utd situation made Martial lose his joy for football

 What has been said?

-"For me, it was the best option to play and enjoy football again," Martial stated.
+"For me, it was the best option to play and enjoy football again," Martial stated, as quoted by the Daily Mail.
 "I lost it a little bit in Manchester because I was not playing.

 "I feel very good in Sevilla.
 The city is very good and we are a good team so, for me, it's perfect.
 I'm playing so I'm happy.
 But I'm here just until the end of the season and that's it.